Skip to main content

 The Mandate for Reasonable Design

 What is the importance of a program’s design?
-The third requirement is that the program must be to promote health or prevent disease.
+The third requirement is that the program must be reasonably designed to promote health or prevent disease.
 This means a program cannot set arbitrary or unattainable goals.
 It must be based on evidence and have a genuine purpose of improving well-being.

 This principle is a direct acknowledgment of the science of human physiology and metabolism.
 A “reasonably designed” program is one that respects the laws of biology.
 For example, a program targeting weight loss must be structured around sustainable principles of metabolic health, not extreme caloric restriction, which can lower thyroid hormone conversion and slow metabolism.